Developing Resilience Overcoming and Growing from Setbacks

 These beautiful words are too many now and becoming more significant each day.
 I accept now that my body is breathing intuition, good vibration, and positive energy.
 I no longer want to be right or invest in addictive overthinking.
 Materialistic living and ridiculous possessions do not satisfy my soul.

 I crave intensity, creativity, passion, and spiritual connection.
-I was homesick my whole life, thinking that I was missing something or someone whom I couldn’t ever find anywhere.
+I was homesick my whole life, thinking that I was missing something or someone I couldn’t ever find anywhere.
 I became my best friend and ended up becoming more honest with myself.
-During that honesty, I discovered magically that I’m no longer homesick because my missing home was in ME all this time.
+I discovered magically that I’m no longer homesick during that honesty because my missing home was in ME all this time.

 Recommended book: The Dance of Intimacy